 Cars are among the most costly assets in many businesses.
 From transporting goods to ferrying personnel, and fulfilling order deliveries, business vehicles come in handy in a wide range of tasks.
 So what do businesses need to know about buying a car?
 It shouldn't go unmentioned that cars are not cheap.
 As well, the purchase process also involves certain crucial details and tasks that business owners and procurement managers need to take into consideration.
+Most important is getting auto insurance because it is protection for not just your car, but for your financial liability as well.

 For instance, buying a car for a staff member may not involve the same processes as getting a delivery van.
 Also, the option of buying a used vehicle is always on the table depending on the costs the business is looking at.
 This is not to forget that different types of vehicles are suited for different purposes, cost differently and may attract different amounts in taxes.